 Deck:

 The high front deck is designed to stay above the waves and to quickly shed any water that does make it over the bow.
 The large front compartment is accessed via a round hatch.
-Ahead of the cockpit is a small day hatch which allows storage for all of life’s little essentials.
+Ahead of the cockpit is a small day hatch which allows storage for all of life's little essentials.
 The rear compartment is fitted with a large oval hatch.
 There is a security locking point to the rear of the cockpit.
-All deck fittings are standard Rockpool recessed fittings.
+Kajaksport hatches are fitted as standard and all deck fittings are standard Rockpool recessed fittings.

 Background: